Bjornej/bjornej.github.com/_posts/2014-01-19-grunt-msbuild-and-tfs.md

 - wait until node is updated on the build servers
 - commit the node modules you depend on in TFS ( I don't recommend this solution as it can cause problems with the number of files to save)

+#### Where can I get it

+You can download it from the [Github repository](https://github.com/Bjornej/Grunt.MsBuild) or install them trough Nuget